tomkob9999/percentile_sort/README.md

 And which would leads to: $O(n \log \log n)$.

-**Sample Test Result** (with vector of size 30,000,000 filled with random integers between 1 and 3000000)
+**Sample Test Result** (with vector of size 30,000,000 filled with random integers between 1 and 30000000)
 - **Randomized Quick Sort Time**: 311.752380 seconds
 - **Percentile Sort Time**: 140.426072 seconds
 - **Empty Loop Time for reference (x=input[i])**: 13.414294 seconds

-Note: In the above test the duplicates are minimal, but percentile_sort has nature to be faster as the duplicates increase.
+- Note: percentile_sort has nature to be faster as the duplicates increase.

 ### Pseudocode for `percentile_sort`